Disability Discrimination

 You can also lodge a claim with the Australian Human Rights Commission.

-How Can We At MKI Legal Help You?
+How Can MKI Legal Help You?

 We have a team of employment law experts on hand to help.
 We can have a free and confidential initial telephone discussion about your rights.